TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

 Sorry, there's no syntax for partially-cloning a function, or cloning a function then modifying it.
 Cloning is an all-or nothing proposition.

-Also, the function you are cloning from must have been previously defined in the current file.
+Also, the function you are cloning kutoka must have been previously defined in the current file.

 Calling Python code